N-body-group-Reed/mitch-s-summer-student-code/README.md

-# NBody
+# GravBody

 ## Abstract

 One of the areas in which our mathematical analytical tools are lacking is in the prediction of gravitational interactions between three or more masses.
 Although a closed form solution for the motion caused by gravitational interactions exists for two-body systems and certain initial conditions of three body systems, there doesn't exist a general solution for any number of interacting bodies.
 N-body simulations are used to approximate the motion of multiple gravitating bodies, but maintaining accuracy over long intervals of time is difficult due to the high level of dependence of each particle's motion on every other particles' motions.
-NBody is a python package that aims to efficiently and accurately simulate the motion of particles affected by gravitational forces while also being easy to use and accessible.
+GravBody is a python package that aims to efficiently and accurately simulate the motion of particles affected by gravitational forces while also being easy to use and accessible.

 ## Background Information